Table of Contents

 What is a Project Management Methodology?

 Project Management Methodology is a structured framework that guides how projects are planned, executed, monitored, and completed.
-It outlines the processes, tools, roles, and best practices that teams should follow to deliver successful outcomes.
+It outlines the processes, tools, roles, and best practices that teams should follow to deliver successful outcomes, making Project Management Methodologies essential for organised and effective delivery.

 Key Features are: